gogins/csound-extended/playpen/README.md

     other layout, but you must give it the id "user_controls_layout."
 2. The Scale widget is the usual choice for controlling variables in Csound.
     Each Scale widget must have its own associated Adjustment.
-The Adjustment can be given a minimum and maximum value that match the range needed in Csound.
+The Adjustment can be given minimum and maximum values to match the range needed in Csound.
 Both the name, and the id, of the Scale must be set to the same value as the name of the global Csound variable that will be controlled by that Scale.
 3. In the header of your Csound orchestra, create global variables with the same names and types as the Gtk widgets you have created to control them.
-    Then use the `chnexport` opcode to create the global variables and associate them with control channels having the same names.
-This greatly simplifies writing Csound orchestras.
+    Then just use the `chnexport` opcode to create the global variables and associate them with control channels having the same names.
+This greatly simplifies writing controllable Csound orchestras.
 Example:
     <pre>
     gk_Harpsichord_level init 0
     gk_Harpsichord_pan init .3